 Kindness is a foundation for a meaningful life.

-1. Kindness makes us happier.
+Here are 6 reasons why kindness is so important: 1.
+Kindness makes us happier.
 When we perform random acts of kindness, we activate areas of pleasure, social connection and trust in our brains.

 2. Kindness creates a positive loop in our mind.
 Kindness makes us happier and happiness makes us kinder.
 When we are happy, we are more likely to feel generous and kind towards others.